Zhoues/RoboRefer/README.md

     ```

 3. Run the evaluation script.
-    - Note that if the `model_name` has `-Depth` in the name, the depth model will be used.
+    - If the `model_name` has `Depth` in the name, the depth model will be used.
 Therefore, you can choose `RoboRefer-2B-SFT`, `RoboRefer-2B-SFT-Depth` as the model name for RGB-only or RGB-D inference, respectively.
     - The `task_name` can be `Location`, `Placement`, `Unseen`, or `all` to evaluate on all tasks.

     ```bash